henriquelalves/henriquelalves.github.io/content/posts/guile_for_game_development.md

 And surprisinly, the *Very Easy and Probably Wrong* solution of using a different thread for Guile didn't give me any headache.
 I just created the thread, started the REPL, and I could play with my own little Raylib Logo from an Emacs Guile console.
 The fact that the first solution that came to mind worked almost out-of-the-box on the integration are huge kudos on my book for both Guile and Raylib.
 This got me really excited on the kind of things that using Guile+Raylib combination enables me to do on my own projects, even beyond the Tabletop Game Engine.

-My next step is to create a small [Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) simulation using Raylib and Guile.
+My next step is to create a small [Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) simulation using Raylib and Guile, since this combination got me really excited.
+After that, I'll probably start working on some drafts for the TGE!